 Before joining High Point, Erica worked for WMUR-TV, New Hampshire’s largest television station, as a news producer and freelance reporter.
 She has also worked as a staff writer for Neighborhood Publications and as a reporter for WZID-FM.

 Erica graduated cum laude from the University of New Hampshire in Durham in 1995 with a BA in Communications.
 She is also a graduate of the Greater Manchester Chamber of Commerce Leadership Manchester 2000 program, and served for 10 years as a member of the Leadership Manchester steering committee, organizing Media and Communications Day.

-Erica also volunteers her time and public relations experience as a member of the New Hampshire Lodging & Restaurant Association's events committee, as a board member for the Greater Lakes Region Children's Auction and on the New Hampshire Food Bank's marketing committee.
-She is a past President and board member of Noahs' Ark Child Care Center in Manchester, a former board member of The New Hampshire Travel Council, The Cinderella Project of New Hampshire and the Greater Manchester Chapter of the American Red Cross.
-Erica is often called upon to speak at conferences regarding The Common Man's implementation of social media in its marketing efforts, and has served twice as a panelist for the "A-HA" Social Media Summit.
+Erica volunteers her time and public relations experience as a member of the Brian C. Stone Memorial Hockey Tournament Committee, the booster club and PTO of her children’s schools, and as team captain for The Common Man’s Rafting for Wishes team for Make-A-Wish NH.
+She is a past member of the New Hampshire Lodging & Restaurant Association’s events committee, past board member for the Greater Lakes Region Children’s Auction and served on the New Hampshire Food Bank’s marketing committee.
+She is a past President and board member of Noahs’ Ark Child Care Center in Manchester, a former board member of The New Hampshire Travel Council, The Cinderella Project of New Hampshire and the Greater Manchester Chapter of the American Red Cross.
+Erica is often called upon to speak at conferences regarding The Common Man’s implementation of social media in its marketing efforts, and has served twice as a panelist for the “A-HA” Social Media Summit.